mace-cream/slurm-test-env/tutorial.md

 Below we will show in detail how I finish the three steps.

 ## Connection
-To make the cluster more stable, we use wired cable to connect each computer to the cable socket.
+To make the cluster more stable, we use wired cable to connect each computer to a mini switch.
+You can buy one which has 5 Ethernet interfaces  from the market.
 You should document the ip address of each computer for later usage.
 Since I use `zhiyuanWorkstation` as the manage node, which has the monitor connected to the host, I can login to this host locally with the keyboard.
 After logging in to the manage node.
 We use `ping` command to test the network connection between the manage node and each compute node.
 For example,